bluesky/tiled/docs/source/tutorials/installation.rst

 .. code:: bash

-   python3 -m pip install tiled[client]         # client only
+   python3 -m pip install 'tiled[client]'         # client only
-   python3 -m pip install tiled[server]         # server only
-   python3 -m pip install tiled[client,server]  # both
+   python3 -m pip install 'tiled[client,cache]'   # add support for keeping local copies python3 -m pip install 'tiled[server]'         # server only python3 -m pip install 'tiled[client,server]'  # both

 If you may be publishing or reading ``xarray``, pandas ``dataframe``, and numpy ``array`` data, install them all, or a subset.
 With none of the above you can